xieyuheng/inner/persons/robin-milner/1978-a-theory-of-type-polymorphism-in-programming.md

 > We give an ordinary denotational semantics for Exp, in which we
 > include a value “wrong,” which corresponds to the detection of a
 > failure at run-time.

-In this small language, the only failures are
+> In this small language, the only failures are
+>
-> the occurrence of a non-Boolean value as the condition of a
+> - the occurrence of a non-Boolean value as the condition of a
+>   conditional;
+>
-> conditional, and the occurrence of a nonfunctional value as the
+> - the occurrence of a nonfunctional value as the operator of an
-> operator of an application.
+>   application.

 [2025-06-13] 为了理解这里所用的 denotational semantics，
 看完 Scott 的 1969-a-type-theoretical-alternative-to-ISWIM-CUCH-OWHY 回来了。